Generic Glyphosate VS RoundUp

 Eraser mixing in a pump sprayer

-A handheld pump sprayer is the preferred piece of equipment to use because it will help you get more precise control and also avoid as much drift as possible.
+A handheld pump sprayer is the preferred piece of equipment because it helps you achieve more precise control and avoid as much drift as possible.

 It’s also wise to label the sprayer as “non-selective” because you don’t want to mix the chemicals in the sprayer with a selective herbicide and potentially burn your yard in the future.

 Fill your sprayer halfway with the required amount of water.
-Add the proper measured amount of Eraser 41% Glyphosate and then fill with the remaining half of water.
+Add the properly measured amount of Eraser 41% Glyphosate and then fill with the remaining half of the water.
 Close the sprayer lid and then shake the sprayer until the solution is well mixed.

 Step 3: Apply the Eraser 41% Glyphosate to Target Weeds